'Write-off' - it's the phrase no driver ever wants to hear. 😭

 Sometimes your car will be written off even if the damage isn't that bad.

-That’s because there are pretty high standards insurance companies have to follow when they repair your car after you make a claim.
-It has to be repaired to the same standard it was before the claim.
+There are pretty high standards insurance companies have to follow when they repair your car after you make a claim.
+It has to be repaired to the same standard it was before the claim - and this can be spenny.

 But that can mean the parts used are pretty expensive, which makes the cost of repairs go up pretty quickly.